Feeding not Wasting

 Laura has always been passionate about collaboration, the community and thinking creatively.
 She has rediscovered this in food recovery after several years as a Speech-Language Pathologist.
+In 2016, Laura completed the Duke University Nonprofit Management Program.
 Her years as the NC Regional Director of Rock and Wrap It Up!
 (RWU), an award winning food recovery think tank, has allowed for Guilford County to become a model of this work.
 RePurpose will continue this successful work of connecting donors of wholesome food and resources to vetted recipients in order to nourish the community rather than filling landfills.
 The core phrase of “feeding not wasting” is exactly what she strives for every day.
-To contact Laura directly, click here
+Contact Laura directly at firstname.lastname@example.org

 "This has provided food that we have not had to purchase so we can use our funds in other ways."

 "We have been able to provide 5 nights a week because of this involvement."